ExaVault/evapi-java/README.md

 git clone https://github.com/ExaVault/evapi-java.git
 ```

-As a next step, import the project into your favourite Java IDE, Please refer to this [guide](https://github.com/ExaVault/evapi-java-samples/blob/main/README.md#running-your-first-sample) to install an IDE and import the project into it.
+As a next step, import the project into your favorite Java IDE.
+Please refer to this [guide](https://github.com/ExaVault/evapi-java-samples/blob/main/README.md#running-your-first-sample) to install an IDE and import the project into it.

 ## Compiling and Installing the Code Library